davidhowland/davidhowland.github.io/_posts/portfolio/2015-10-24-lefrak-lighthouse-blue-hour.md

 ---
 Lefrak Lighthouse is located just across the Hudson River from downtown New York City.
 The new Freedom Tower stands just behind the lighthouse.

 I took this shot on the weekend of the PhotoPlusExpo.
 It took some careful positioning to keep some fencing and trees out of the frame.
+It's definitely a unique location, though, and well worth the trip.
+There aren't many lighthouses this close to a major East Coast skyline, and the only other one near New York is up by the George Washington Bridge.